Chapter 11:

 Took him a minute to place that he'd woken up.

 Groaning, he pushed himself up and ran his hands over his face, massaging his thumbs at the locked-tight tension in his jaw.
 What a damn nightmare.
 His arm still throbbed, too.
-Must've tried to actually pull his yuurei and got about two seconds into burning away the gash he'd picked up from that thief before it woke him up.
+Must've tried to actually pull his yuurei and got about two seconds into burning away the gash before it woke him up.

 He huffed a quiet laugh into the darkness, sandpaper throbbing behind his eyelids.
 Least I never managed a match that bad.
 Unfair tooโ€” that dream logic was rigged to hell and back.

 And good luck with getting back to sleep anytime soon.
-With a sigh, he stumbled his way out of bedโ€”not a futon, a real bed that felt just a bit wrong after all this timeโ€”and stretched his way out to the team's common room, picking up a simple cup of water on his way down to where the waning light of the sun's ghost streamed through the windows.
+With a sigh, he stumbled his way out of bedโ€”not a futon, a real bed that felt just a bit wrong after all this timeโ€”and stretched his way out to the team's common room, picking up a simple cup of water on his way outside.

 The air bit through his light shirt and pants as he stepped out into the garden he'd seen earlier, but at least it wasn't frosty.
-He picked his way over a pebbled path to friendlier stepping-stones, finding himself a nice bench under the cherry trees and flopping down with a long sigh no one was around to hear, resting his elbows on the back.
+He picked his way over to a nice bench under the cherry trees, flopping down with a long sigh no one was around to hear and resting his elbows on the back.

-Craning his head back, he watched the flowers stir in a faint, chilly breeze, a couple petals shedding and drifting down in the shrunken light floating high above, pinpricks of stars twinkling between the branches.
+Craning his head up, he watched a couple petals shed, drifting down in the shrunken light floating high above, pinpricks of stars twinkling between the branches.
 He took a sip of water, rolling it around his mouth.
 Nice place.

 A faint rustle caught his ear, and he tilted his head over to see someone else up and about, too.
 The other gaijin in his team, actually.
-Tall man with long hair he kept loose except for the braid tying it out of his face.
+Tall man with long hair he kept loose except for a small braid.

 Lachlan hummed and casually dipped his hands behind the backrest, half-squinting at him as he approached.
 The name escaped his half-awake brain.
 "Tell me you're not Eden.
 That's the other guy, isn't it?
 White hair, high and mighty attitude."